eiriniOG/coverwallet-app/README.md

 ## Problem description
-I focused on finding a solution for the two challenges presented in the document `problem.pdf`.
+I focused on finding a solution for the two challenges presented in the document `readme.pdf`.
-- Challenge 1: given a model for image recognition, hack it to miss a labrador retriever image changing the pixels in a way not detectable for the human eye.
+- Challenge 1: given data abour accounts and quotes, train a model to predict conversion and therefore account value (as defined in the statement).
-- Challenge 2: training a flower recognition model strong enough against the hack from
+- Challenge 2: serve the trained model through a consumable API.
- Challenge 1

  ## Tools
  - Python (see requirements.txt for dependencies)
- - Makefile
+ - Makefile / Docker
  - Colab from Google

  ## Usage
+ - Challenge 1: there are two key notebooks for this step: .
+They can be found in `/notebooks` folder There is a notebook `flower_power.ipynb` made in Colab for Challenge 2: please open, take into account paths, and review.
+This is environment dependant.
- There is a makefile for Challenge 1:
+ There is a noer for Challenge 1:
   `make install_<unix/windows>` will set up venv
   `make run` will execute
    model.py to test the labrador retriever hack
    This should work on your side.

- There is a notebook `flower_power.ipynb` made in Colab for Challenge 2: please open, take into account paths, and review.
-This is environment dependant.

  ## Solution
  ### Challenge 1: the labrador retriever hack